First Time Home Buyers: Choose the Pros to Help You Close

 You’ve been spending your down time looking at your Realtor, Zillow apps and websites alike, trying to find the perfect home.
 HGTV has become a regular in your home, to the point where you feel the likes of Chip and Joanna Gaines are a part of the family.
 You’ve ACTUALLY Googled how to get on shows like House Hunters and Property Brothers.
 Getting warmer?
 There is no need to be embarrassed, we’ve all either been there before or are right there with you.
 Some of us just won’t admit it.

 Buying a home is a BIG deal!
 Something that many have never experienced before, regardless of age.
-For most people, it’s the biggest investment you’ll ever make, so you will be smart to make calculated decisions as you go through the purchasing process.
+For most people, it’s the biggest investment you’ll ever make, so you will be smart to make calculated decisions as you go through the purchasing process as a first time home buyer.

 My wife and I have purchased and sold our first home, and then purchased again all within the last calendar year.
 Not by design, but changes in our careers moved us across the country.
 Something we did not anticipate when we bought our first home, but your events in your life can change any previous plans you had.
 There are many questions you should have when you are buying your home.
 When it is your first time, there’s a lot that you don’t know, and might be afraid to ask.
 My goal in this series is not only to give information and insight, but to help you relish the amazing feelings of buying your first home!